A Hole in the Head: Reception

 In a contemporary review for The New York Times, critic Bosley Crowther called A Hole in the Head "a perfect entertainment on the screen" and wrote:[T]he fact that Mr. Capra, is back with us, by virtue of his own benevolent choice, and is back with such command of his old gusto, should be a thrill for those who have respect for him.
 Anyone who remembers his great pictures ... will find a most gratifying kinship in this sparkling A Hole in the Head" ...
 For this is another of those wonderfully colloquial American comedies that has the recklessness, the sentiment, the flavor and the stabbing pathos of what we like to reckon as average American life. ...
 [T]he prize goes to Mr. Sinatra, who makes the hero of this vibrant color film a soft-hearted, hardboiled, white-souled black sheep whom we will cherish, along with Mr. Deeds and Mr. Smith, as one of the great guys that Mr. Capra has escorted to the American screen.Critic Philip K. Scheuer of the Los Angeles Times wrote: "For eight years Hollywood has been unaccountably and, I am sure, needlessly deprived of this director ...
 While he has not performed any major miracle with 'A Hole in the Head,' he has at least dressed up a so-so stage comedy with laughs, human interest, a shot of sex and even a suspicion of a tear toward the close."

+Schulman, who had been integrally involved in the film throughout production, said, "The first time I saw the film put together I was mortified.
+It was so goddamn sentimental that it was nauseating to me.
+I was embarrassed.
+I'm still embarrassed.
+What a metamorphosis!
+It had started as the Lee Strasberg version—all art—suffering and pain and heat.
+It turned out to be Frank Capra's A Hole in the Head.
+Joke, joke, joke, yuk, yuk, yuk.
+A hell of a metamorphosis."